Allen Ginsberg: Relationship with his parents

-When he was in junior high school, he accompanied his mother by bus to her therapist.
-The trip deeply disturbed Ginsberg—he mentioned it and other moments from his childhood in "Kaddish".
-His experiences with his mother's mental illness and her institutionalization are also frequently referred to in "Howl."
-For example, "Pilgrim State, Rockland, and Grey Stone's foetid halls" is a reference to institutions frequented by his mother and Carl Solomon, ostensibly the subject of the poem: Pilgrim State Hospital and Rockland State Hospital in New York and Greystone Park Psychiatric Hospital in New Jersey.
-This is followed soon by the line "with mother finally ******."
-Ginsberg later admitted the deletion was the expletive "fucked."
-He also says of Solomon in section three, "I'm with you in Rockland where you imitate the shade of my mother," once again showing the association between Solomon and his mother.

 Ginsberg received a letter from his mother after her death responding to a copy of "Howl" he had sent her.
 It admonished Ginsberg to be good and stay away from drugs; she says, "The key is in the window, the key is in the sunlight at the window—I have the key—Get married Allen don't take drugs—the key is in the bars, in the sunlight in the window."
 In a letter she wrote to Ginsberg's brother Eugene, she said, "God's informers come to my bed, and God himself I saw in the sky.
 The sunshine showed too, a key on the side of the window for me to get out.
 The yellow of the sunshine, also showed the key on the side of the window."
 These letters and the absence of a facility to recite kaddish inspired Ginsberg to write "Kaddish", which makes references to many details from Naomi's life, Ginsberg's experiences with her, and the letter, including the lines "the key is in the light" and "the key is in the window."